3. Open Educational Resources and the Case for Prioritizing, Using, Finding, and Sharing OER Content | Readings

 Anita R. Walz

-In this section, we introduce and describe characteristics of OER, describe ways of using open educational resources (OER), methods of locating existing OER, and review pros and cons of open educational resources for PreK12 teachers.
+In this section, we introduce and describe characteristics of open educational resources (OER), describe ways of using OER, methods of locating existing OER, and review pros and cons of OER for PreK-12 teachers.

 Learning Objectives